 Then, use the kindness jar throughout the month to perform small acts of kindness.

-Each person draws an act of kindness out of the jar for the week or month, and then performs the kindness listed.
+Each person draws an act of kindness and compassion out of the jar for the week or month, and then performs the kindness listed.

 Random Acts of Kindness Ideas #2: Fill an “Amazing Box”